 Stand back to let other passengers on to the train - no barging.

 Move down the carriages - don't form a 'clump' near the doors, preventing other passengers getting on.

 Any requests (to move down, move to one side), should be prefaced by a polite "Excuse me please"

 Don't spill over into the neighbouring seats - tuck bags neatly under your feet.

 If train seats are strewn with discarded newspapers, move them to the shelf behind the seats; don't toss them on the floor.

 Be aware that your headphones might be leaking sound and irritating other passengers - switch down the volume.

-Give up your seat to elderly people and to anyone who is obviously pregnant or carrying a small child or is clearly in need.
+Give up your seat to elderly people, anyone who is obviously pregnant, carrying a small child or is clearly in need.

-Keep personal grooming private: no tweezing, plucking, manicuring etc. on public transport.
+Keep personal grooming private: avoid applying make-up on public transport.

 On escalators keep to the right, and be aware - if you're ambling in corridors - that other people may be in a hurry and anxious to get past.